-Evergreen perennials appear to be dormant during the warm season, but come very handy adding texture and color to the winter garden.
+Evergreen perennials appear to be dormant during the warm season, but come in very handy in adding texture and color to the winter garden.
 They tend to require very little maintenance.

 They are reliable and spectacular plants that can provide a delight of colors and texture to the garden year after year.

-Some examples of deciduous perennials: daisy, peony, poppy, ferns, iris, daylilies.
+Some examples of deciduous perennials are: daisy, peony, poppy, ferns, iris, daylilies.

-Monocarpic perennials have a very unique life cycle: they die after they flower the first time; however, a plant can live up to forty years before it flowers.
+Monocarpic perennials have a very unique life cycle.
+They die after they flower the first time; however, a plant can live up to 40 years before it flowers.